paprikka/obsidian-eleventy/src/notes/New Enso - first public beta.md

 ![](enso-sigma-old-enso-ui.png)

-The previous version of Enso displayed the UI in the same space as the text.
+The previous version of Ensō displayed the UI in the same space as the text.
 That's not the case any more.

-I'm still considering adding a hamburger menu in the main app canvas, however only two (less frequent) users of Enso have brought it up so far.
+I'm still considering adding a hamburger menu in the main app canvas, however only two (less frequent) users of Ensō have brought it up so far.

 What I care about more: